In its second-largest acquisition, Amazon buys the company for $970 million.

 Throughout the year the editors of Internet Retailer frequently get inquiries from e-retailers and their public relations firms asking what it takes to make the cut for the Hot 100.
 The short answer is that we select e-commerce sites that have broken new ground in some way other e-retailers can learn from.

-That’s purely a qualitative judgment, of course, and different from the approach Internet Retailer takes in our research guides, such as the Top 500 Guide and the Top 300 Latin America.
+That’s purely a qualitative judgment, of course, and different from the approach Internet Retailer takes in our research guides, such as the Top 500 Guide® and the 2014 China 500.
 Those research products rely on hard facts—they rank retailers in a given part of the world by their online sales.
 Facts are our business, but once a year we think it’s important to offer our informed judgments on the online retailers that are leading in innovation, even if not yet in sales.

 To provide that analysis, the 16-person team of editors and research analysts behind the Hot 100 selections collectively look at thousands of e-commerce sites from around the globe each year.
 We run searches, zoom in on photos, watch product videos, check out what they’re doing on Facebook and with mobile commerce, and more.
 We keep logs about the sites that stand out to us in some way, and when August rolls around, we start putting those logs to good use.